Rosalie241/SporeAutoSave/README.md

 # SporeAutoSave
-This is a Spore mod which autosaves at an interval
+This is a Spore mod which makes Spore save at a set interval

 # Configuration
 see `%APPDATA%\Spore\Preferences\SporeAutoSave.ini`